 Address: 348 US-101, Yachats, OR

 I can’t get enough of Cape Perpetua!
 Here’s a quick glimpse of some of its wonders:

-I wrote a detailed blog post all about 10 places to see at Cape Perpetua here, but if you have time for just a quick stop, then make sure you stop by Thor’s Well about an hour before high tide.
+If you have time for just a quick stop, then make sure you stop by Thor’s Well about an hour before high tide.
 This collapsed sea cave is seriously one of the coolest things I’ve seen in all of my explorations across the Pacific Northwest.